 - About the CIPP/US Certification, How to Study for It, and Reference List

 - My services page

 - My books

 - More articles

-Main article also available on Medium (thought not kept as up to date) at https://medium.com/@johnbandler/privacy-you-your-organization-and-the-new-nist-privacy-framework-ce5d17ecbbe7
+This article is also available on Medium (though not kept as up to date) at https://johnbandler.medium.com/privacy-you-your-organization-and-the-new-nist-privacy-framework-ce5d17ecbbe7